Cranborne Priory: Interior

 The nave is of six bays, featuring both north and south aisles, and dates back to the mid 13th century, built in the Early English Gothic style, with a later 15th century barrel vaulted ceiling.
 The upper nave walls, pierced by two clerestory windows on the north side, contain three medieval wall paintings, dated to between 1240 and 1400.
 The subjects of these paintings are St Christopher, the Tree of the Seven Deadly Sins, and the Three Dead and the Three Living.
 These paintings were discovered in 1870, when the lime wash was removed from the south wall.
 Cranborne's painting of the Tree of Seven Deadly Sins is believed to be unique.

 A larger and more ornate wall painting exists on the wall above the chancel arch, dating from the rebuilding of the chancel in 1874, depicting Christ and the twelve Apostles.
 The chancel itself is a Gothic Revival construction, separated from the nave by a thin wooden screen and designed by David Brandon, featuring a wagon roof.

 Stained glass

-The church does not retain much medieval glass: much of it is either Victorian or modern clear glass.
+The church does not retain much medieval glass: much of the glazing is either Victorian or modern clear glass.
 The windows of the north nave aisle feature mostly Victorian stained glass from 1885, depicting Bartholomew, Jesus, Paul and Peter.
-Much of the south nave aisle glass is also Victorian, one of the windows being dedicated to John Tregonwell of nearby Cranborne Lodge, who died in 1885.
-There is however some medieval glass remaining.
-One such window is in the south nave aisle, containing fragments of pre-Reformation glass, accompanied by modern clear glass.
+Much of the south nave aisle glass is also Victorian, one of the windows being dedicated to John Tregonwell of nearby Cranborne Lodge, who died in 1885.One window in the same aisle has fragments of pre-Reformation glass, accompanied by modern clear glass.

-Other windows of note are the modern east window, which dates from 1992, by Alan Younger, consisting of five lancets and a mixture of clear and stained glass; and the 5-light west window in the tower, dating from 1885 by Cox & Buckley, depicting Dunstan.
+Other windows of note are the 1992 east window by Alan Younger, consisting of five lancets and a mixture of clear and stained glass; and the 5-light west window in the tower, dating from 1885 by Cox & Buckley, depicting Dunstan.